 Dr Anwen Cope

-I am a Specialty Trainee and Honorary Lecturer in Dental Public Health.
-I split my time between the NHS and research.
-I currently hold a Clinical Research Time Award from Health and Care Research Wales.
+I am a Senior Clincial Lecturer and Honorary Consultant in Dental Public Health.
+I split my time between research, teaching and the NHS.

 I am a health services researcher.
 My current research projects relate to the use of antibiotics in the management of dental problems in primary care; dental consultations in general medical practice; shared decision making in dentistry, and the use of skill-mix in the dental team.